Victoria

 Birding Victoria

 Victoria is possibly Australia’s best-kept birding secret.
 This smallest mainland state boasts some terrific birds and a wide variety of habitats.
-From the eastern temperate rainforests to the mallee of the north-west over 490 bird species have been recorded in this state, which is about the size of the United Kingdom.
-This compares pretty well with Western Australia, for example, which is many times the size of Victoria yet has a list of just over 500 species.
+From the eastern temperate rainforests to the mallee of the northwest well over 500 bird species have been recorded.
+This compares pretty well with Western Australia, for example, which is many times the size of Victoria yet has the same sized list.
 Victoria is a small state by Australian standards but the distances are still vast and it would be difficult to cover all the best birding sites in one visit.
 Here is a brief overview of the best spots.

 If you’re visiting Victoria you’re most likely to enter via Melbourne, Australia’s second largest city.
 Those with limited time would be advised to visit Ferntree Gully National Park or Toolangi State Forest for Superb Lyrebird, Pink Robin, Pilotbird and other wet forest specialists.
 A visit to Werribee Treatment Plant is a must for any birder travelling to Victoria.
 This extensive area is one of Australia’s premier birding destinations – numerous lagoons and mudflats play host to many species of wader, wildfowl and water birds.